The Lost Crown: A Ghost-Hunting Adventure: Development

 Many of the scenes were created from photography made in real places in Cornwall, notably the fishing towns of Looe and Polperro.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.

 Diehard GameFAN awarded the game its "Best PC game of 2008" award as well as its "Adventure Game of the Year" and "Best Story" awards.

-Fan reception

-The visual appearance of the game is highly unusual.
-Many locations are based on ‘real’ places, located near the author’s home in Cornwall.
-The harbor town of Polperro features the most; photographed, augmented and presented as game screens, complete with weather effects and a realistic ambient score.
-Many of the locations are in black and white, with vivid patches of color.
-Many gamers have noted that they dream in this way, leading many to believe the adventure is based within one person's mind, most likely being the mind of the lead character, Nigel Danvers.
-Nigel’s arrival, at the start of play, is on board an old-fashioned steam train, "The Sleepwalker".